Types Of Therapy For Drug Addiction

 In conjunction with outpatient treatment, support groups and therapy, holistic therapy is a great way to help people stay sober.
 These therapies are mostly able to be practiced in the comfort of your home.
 You can use these therapies when you are stressed and feel the results.
 They are good tools to have to fight boredom and drug cravings which are major triggers.
 These are often taught at holistic rehab centers.

 Why is Drug Addiction Therapy Important?

-Substance abuse problems often do not exist on their own.
+Substance use disorder problems often do not exist on their own.
 Many times, patients who take in illicit substances go through some type of mental illness such as anxiety, depression, personality disorders or suicidal thoughts.
-Substance abuse often comes as a form of coping mechanism or as a way to self-treat these co-occurring mental health concerns.
+Substance use disorder often comes as a form of coping mechanism or as a way to self-treat these co-occurring mental health concerns.

 When patients who undergo drug rehabilitation do not avail of therapies, these mental health issues may not be addressed–resulting to higher chances of relapse.
-Undergoing these types of therapies can be beneficial to one’s mental health and can be even a large contributor to the success of substance abuse recovery.
+Undergoing these types of therapies can be beneficial to one’s mental health and can be even a large contributor to the success of substance use disorder recovery.

-Below are some of the benefits of seeing a therapist after substance abuse rehabilitation:
+Below are some of the benefits of seeing a therapist after substance use disorder rehabilitation:

 - Accountability: After drug rehabilitation, one of the most difficult parts is staying sober.
 Having a therapist to answer helps you to become more responsible and keep you in check to avoid a relapse.